dgpost.transform package

 experiment, they need to be appropriately combined into a single namespace, e.g.

-using functions in the dgpost.transform.rates
+using functions in the dgpost.transform.rates before using the functions

 in this module.